Skip to content

 Explore the Model Structure

-To take a closer look at the structure of the data, there are the following four different buttons on the start page that will take you to the respective GUI:
+In this part of the GUI, the structure of the data can be displayed graphically to build a better understanding of the model structure and its related data.
+To take a closer look at the structure of the data, there are the following four different buttons on the start page that will take you to the respective GUI application:

 • Sectors: choose the sectors you want to display

-• fr: Layout with "Fruchterman-Reingold" algorithm test
+• fr: layout with "Fruchterman-Reingold" algorithm test

-• go: Layout with "graphopt"-algorithm
+• go: layout with "graphopt"-algorithm

-Look at Processes:
+Second Button: Look at Processes

 • Click here to find the corresponding data